coutinhomarco/intelligent-firewall/readme.md

 - **Concurrency in Rust**: We use Arc and Mutex for safe concurrent access to shared data
 - **System Integration**: The project demonstrates how to interface with system tools like iptables from Rust
 - **Real-time Processing**: The firewall processes packets in real-time, showcasing efficient data handling
-- **Adaptive Security**: By tracking scan attempts over time, the system adapts to varying levels of threat

 ## Testing and Validation